junxit/us-congress-code/title-06/chapter-1/sec-665g.md

 (Pub.
 L. 107–296, title XXII, § 2220A, formerly § 2218, as added Pub.
 L. 117–58, div.
 G, title VI, § 70612(a), Nov.
 15, 2021, 135 Stat.
 1272; renumbered § 2220A and amended Pub.
 L. 117–81, div.
 A, title XV, § 1547(b)(1)(A)(viii), Dec.
 27, 2021, 135 Stat.
 2061.)

 ## Notes

+1 So in original.
+The comma probably should not appear.

 ### Editorial Notes